-Figure 4-12-3 LLDP Port Configuration and Optional TLVs Selection page screenshot
+Figure 4-12-3 LLDP Port Configuration and Optional TLVs Selection Page Screenshot

-Object Description

-Port Select Select port for this drop down list.

-• State Enables LLDP messages transmit and receive modes for LLDP Protocol Data
+Object Description Port Select Select port from this drop-down list • State Enables LLDP messages transmit and receive modes for LLDP Protocol Data Units.

-Units.
 Options:

-■ Tx only

-■ Rx only

-■ TxRx

-■ Disabled

-Port Select Select port for this drop down list.

-Optional TLV Select Configures the information included in the TLV field of advertised messages.

-System Name: When checked the "System Name" is included in LLDP

-information transmitted.

-■ Port Description: When checked the "Port Description" is included in

-LLDP information transmitted.

-■ System Description: When checked the "System Description" is

-included in LLDP information transmitted.

-■ System Capability: When checked the "System Capability" is included

-in LLDP information transmitted.

-■ 802.3 MAC-PHY: When checked the "802.3 MAC-PHY" is included in

-LLDP information transmitted.

-■ 802.3 Link Aggregation: When checked the "802.3 Link Aggregation" is

-included in LLDP information transmitted.

-■ 802.3 Maximun Frame Size: When checked the "802.3 Maximun

-Frame Size" is included in LLDP information transmitted.

-Management Address: When checked the "Management Address" is included in LLDP information transmitted.

-802.1 PVID: When checked the "802.1 PVID" is included in LLDP information transmitted.
+■ Tx only Rx only ■ TxRx ■ Disabled Port Select Select port from this drop-down list Optional TLV Select Configures the information included in the TLV field of advertised messages. ■ System Name: When checked the "System Name" is included in LLDP information transmitted. ■ Port Description: When checked the "Port Description" is included in LLDP information transmitted. ■ System Description: When checked the "System Description" is included in LLDP information transmitted. ■ System Capability: When checked the "System Capability" is included in LLDP information transmitted. ■ 802.3 MAC-PHY: When checked the "802.3 MAC-PHY" is included in LLDP information transmitted. ■ 802.3 Link Aggregation: When checked the "802.3 Link Aggregation" is included in LLDP information transmitted. ■ 802.3 Maximum Frame Size: When checked the "802.3 Maximum Frame Size" is included in LLDP information transmitted. ■ Management Address: When checked the "Management Address" is included in LLDP information transmitted. ■ 802.1 PVID: When checked the "802.1 PVID" is included in LLDP information transmitted.